purefiprotocol/blacklist-docs/README.md

-# AMLBot / PureFi blockchain address blacklist
+# PureFi blockchain address blacklist

 This blacklist is regularly maintained and updated by internal company staff from different sources, including automated scam detection systems.